AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 [Here's how the versions are broken down, and how many people own each version.](http://developer.android.com/about/dashboards/index.html)

-> Walk the students through the dashboard.
+> Instructor Note: Walk the students through the dashboard.

-> Ask the students what the two most popular versions of Android are.
+> Check: Ask the students what the two most popular versions of Android are.
 Then, in pairs, give them a few minutes to discuss why they think the most recent version is not the most popular.

 As of today, most people own KitKat and Lollipop devices (as Marshmallow is still comparatively new).
 Unlike iOS, each device manufacturer is responsible for updating their devices to newer versions of Android.
 Some companies move at much slower speeds, which leaves many users stuck on older versions of Android.